Studies include private instrumental lessons, instruction in music theory as well as ensemble playing.

 - Basics of audio systems

-After completing the basic studies, you will be able to compose music on a midi based notation programme, record different instruments, edit (mix) sounds, create audio files in various forms from existing musical material, transfer and upload audio files to the internet and between computers and audio units.
+After completing the basic studies, you will be able to compose music on a midi based notation application, record different instruments, edit (mix) sounds, create audio files in various forms from existing musical material, transfer and upload audio files to the internet and between computers and audio units.

 Basic studies include the basics of studio work and audio systems.
 You will become familiar with working in a studio.
 In basics of audio systems, you will learn the basics of sound amplifying and recording a concert.
 In the classical and rhythm groups, special attention is given to their unique characteristics.
 Music technology studies are included in the Avonia Music Institute.